GORILLA TREKKING PACKING LIST

 Gardening Gloves For Gorilla Trek

 This might seem like overkill, but remember, you are in a rainforest and not following a trail.
 Gardening gloves help navigate through thick, tangled vines and allow you to grab on to plants and tree branches for support while hiking.
-Gloves provide protection from nettles and thorns.
+Gloves are helpful and provide protection from nettles and thorns.

 When I went trekking the DRC, gardening gloves weren’t needed because the vegetation was manageable, but gloves are recommended for Uganda and Rwanda.